Doesn't seem familiar? Jump to the "Ultra" help about the roster.

 You can send an email copy of a course message.
 Students might see, read, and act on important announcements and course messages when they receive a copy in their inboxes.
 Email copies are only delivered if recipients have valid email addresses in their Blackboard Learn profiles.
 When you select this option, all recipients of the message receive an email copy.

 Recipients can view your message in their email inboxes, but won't be able to send an email to reply.

 On the Roster page, access a person's menu.
 Select Edit member information to open the Member Information panel.
 You can change anyone's role, deny access to your course, or remove a person from your course.
 Your institution controls what you can do.

 In the panel, you can also update your personal information.
 Your changes are reflected in your profile and throughout the system.
 Students can edit their information in the same way.

 Change roles.
 When you change a person's role, the person is repositioned in the roster list if you're in grid view.
 Roles appear in this order: instructors, teaching assistants, graders, course builders, and students.
 In list view, all members appear in alphabetical order.

-Administrators make users unavailable at the system level, which is different than when you deny a user access to your course from the roster.
+Administrators make users unavailable at the system level, which is different than when you deny a person access to your course from the roster.
 Unavailable users at the system level can't log into the system.

 Remove people.
 Select the Remove Member icon to remove a person from your course.
 This action also deletes all data and grades associated with the person.
 You'll receive a pop-up confirmation window.
-To keep the data, you can cancel and deny the person's access to your course instead.
+To keep the data, you can cancel and deny the person access to your course instead.

 If allowed by your institution, you can enroll people in your course.
 Select the Enroll People icon at the top of the roster to open the Enroll People panel.